shubhamranswal/zyra/README.md

 ![Cart Page Screenshot](path/to/cart_page_screenshot.png)

 ## Contributions

-If you wish to contribute to the project, please fork the repository and create a pull request.
+We love contributions!
+If you have ideas for new features or improvements, feel free to open an issue or submit a pull request.
+Let's make this app even better together!

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+## Acknowledgments

+- Huge thanks to the Flutter community for their amazing support and resources!
+- Special shoutout to the various libraries and tools that made this project possible!

+## Contact Information

+For any questions or support, feel free to reach out:

+- Email: [shubhamranswal@gmail.com]
+---